cheerego/go-redisson/README.md

 * Mutex
 1. Exclusive Lock (X Lock).
 2. use it like std package sync.Mutex.
-3. not a reentrant lock, can't lock twice in a same goroutine.
+3. not a reentrant lock that can't lock twice in a same goroutine.

 * RLock
 1. Exclusive Reentrant Lock.
 2. use it like java redisson.
-3. it is a reentrant lock that can lock many times in a same goroutine.
+3. a reentrant lock that can lock many times in a same goroutine.

 ## Features